Dr Rebecca Langlands

 Telephone: 01392 724393

-Dr Rebecca Langlands is Senior Lecturer in Classics, with particular interests in Latin literature and Roman culture, ethics, the history of sexuality and Classical Reception.
+Rebecca Langlands is Associate Professor in Classics, with particular interests in Latin literature and Roman culture, ethics, the history of sexuality and Classical Reception.
 She is the author of Sexual Morality in Ancient Rome (CUP 2006) and Exemplary Ethics in Ancient Rome (CUP forthcoming).

 She writes the Latin literature review for the journal Greece and Rome, a twice-yearly round-up of all that has been published in the field over the previous six months.